Davfernandezz/TattooShop-Backend/README.md

 ## Appreciations💯

-I would like to dedicate my thanks to the teachers at Geeks Hubs as well as my day to day colleagues with whom we can help each other with our problems.
+I would like to dedicate my thanks to the teachers at Geeks Hubs as well as my day to day peers with whom we can help each other with our problems.

 ## Contact📲